-If you or a loved one is experiencing problems with gambling and needs support, please call 1-800-327-5050 or to speak with a trained specialist.
+If you or a loved one is experiencing problems with gambling and need support, please call 1-800-327-5050.
 The helpline is available 24/7, is free, confidential, and available in multiple languages.

 - The International Service Office of Gamblers Anonymous Telephone Conference Call Committee has expanded their Wednesday night meeting to include every night of the week from 9:00 PM to 11:00 PM eastern time.
 Find out more about the daily phone meetings HERE.

 - The New England GA Intergroup is offering the following phone meetings:

 Hotline Numbers: All NE States (888) 830-2217 Gam-Anon (718) 352-1671 Gamblers Anonymous International (855) 222-5542